ubccpsc/classy/docs/developer/bootstrap.md

 - Items 1-5 can all be fulfilled by CircleCI integration.
 - Item 6 can only be done manually at this time.

-## SSL Certificates

-The project requires an ssl certificate to build and run the containers successfully.
-You can specify SSL certificate locations with environment variables `SSL_CERT_PATH` and `SSL_KEY_PATH`.

-The application, however, can be run in development mode without supporting SSL certificates.
+- Item 6 requires a properly setup environmental file with SSL certificates.